 9 Tips For Staying Warm When It’s Cold Outside

-Frostbite is cold injury that is caused by exposure to cold.
-It causes your body tissues to freeze.
-It typically affects your fingers, toes, hands, cheeks, ears, nose, and other extremities.
+Frostbite is an injury that is caused by exposure to cold.
+It causes your body tissues to freeze, typically affecting your fingers, toes, hands, cheeks, ears, and nose.
 In severely cold temperatures combined with wind, frostbite can happen in a matter of minutes.
 This isn’t meant to deter you from enjoying Big Sky’s backyard, but it is important that you are aware of this potentially serious cold injury.

 Luckily, with the right prevention tactics you can still enjoy your favorite winter activities when it’s cold outside.
 The following tips can help you to prevent frostbite: